gerardforness/gerardforness/README.md

 ## 🧠 About Me

-Hi!
-I'm Gerard, a software developer currently studying **Multiplatform Application Development** at [La Salle](https://www.lasalleuniversities.net/).
-I love building things with code, solving problems creatively, and learning new technologies every day.

-- ✈️ I enjoy traveling and discovering new cultures
-- 🎮 Fan of retro games and Python experiments
-- 🎯 My goal is to become a standout developer in the tech world
+👋 Hi!
+I'm Gerard — a curious mind with a keyboard and a passion for building things that matter.
+💻 Currently studying **Multiplatform Application Development** at [La Salle](https://gracia.lasalle.cat/es/ciclos/desarrollo-de-aplicaciones-multiplataforma/), where I’m learning to craft software that’s not just functional, but thoughtful.

+✨ I believe great code is like good design: clean, purposeful, and a little bit fun.
+🔍 Whether it’s a polished UI, a clever algorithm, or a tiny script that saves someone time — I love solving problems that make life easier.

+🚀 Every day, I push my limits to grow as a developer and as a person.
+The journey is just beginning.

 ---